 - Nantes Carrots: Brilliant orange, coreless, sweet and crisp carrots.
 Mature in 70 days.

-Canadian visitors can purchase organic, heirloom carrot seeds here.
+Canadian visitors can purchase heirloom carrot seeds here.

-Hope you enjoyed this article and found it useful.
+I hope you enjoyed this article and found it useful.
 If you have any comments or questions, please ask below.
-Don’t forget to share this on your social networking sites!
+Don’t forget to share this page on your social networking sites!